Lower Back Pain, Injuries and Shovelling Snow Safely

-How To Approach Shoveling Snow
+How To Approach Shoveling

-Much like raking leaves, before you begin shoveling, we suggest that you warm up your muscles.
+Much like raking leaves, before you begin shovelling, we suggest that you warm up your muscles.
 That’s because muscles that are stiff and cold will be prone to injuries and pain.
 By warming up your muscles, you not only get them warmed up and in motion, but you also send blood flow through your body.
 To warm up your muscles, engage in some light stretching and light cardio, targeting parts of your body that you’ll be using the most when you shovel, like these ideas:

 Squatting Like You’re Shoveling

-As much as we think squats are for getting a better behind, they’re also important for shoveling safely.
-That’s because a lot of the proper form for shoveling comes from being able to bend at the knees and to safely return up to standing height.
+As much as we think squats are for getting a better behind, they’re also important for shovelling safely.
+That’s because a lot of the proper form for shovelling comes from being able to bend at the knees and to safely return up to standing height.
 Try to do sets of squats before heading outside to shovel.
 A proper squat will make you look as though you are sitting on an invisible chair.

 Be sure to keep your knees bent, but don’t push them over the eye line to your toes.
 Most importantly, keep your back straight and let your legs do the work!